 On the Move has been designed to influence Year 6 pupils, who will be shortly moving up to secondary school, to consider travelling to their new school sustainably.
 The project consists of three elements; a fun booklet for all Year 6 pupils, an information leaflet for parents and a series of classroom based lessons.
 For more information please contact us.

-Scootability is a fun and exciting initiative for pupils in Years 1-4 and aims to improve their knowledge on basic scooting manoeuvres as well as teaching them to have consideration for pedestrians.
+A fun and exciting initiative for pupils in Year 1 and aims to improve their knowledge on basic scooting manoeuvres as well as teaching them to have consideration for pedestrians.
 Scooting is becoming more appealing to young children as a way of travelling to school and is fabulously sustainable.

 Good Egg Safety Guides - In Car Guide and New Drivers Guide